The 20 Best Phacomatosis Pigmentovascularis Doctors Near Me in Virginia, US

 Offers Telehealth

-Yevgeniy Shildkrot is an Ophthalmologist in Fishersville, Virginia.
+Eugene Shildkrot is an Ophthalmologist practicing medicine in Fishersville, Virginia.
 Dr. Shildkrot is rated as an Advanced provider by MediFind in the treatment of Phacomatosis Pigmentovascularis.
-His top areas of expertise are Retinal Detachment, Choroid Plexus Carcinoma, Melanoma of the Eye, Vitrectomy, and Cataract Removal.
-Dr. Shildkrot is currently accepting new patients.
+He is also highly rated in 49 other conditions, according to our data.
+His clinical expertise encompasses Retinal Detachment, Choroid Plexus Carcinoma, Melanoma of the Eye, Vitrectomy, and Cataract Removal.

 Experienced in Phacomatosis Pigmentovascularis